 Study Mexican pottery and its importance to Mexican culture.
 Create a basket-weave pot with Crayola® Model Magic.

-Roll two colors of Crayola Model Magic into two long ropes about 1/2 inch (1.5 cm) pieces.
+To re-create Mexican pottery, students roll two colors of Crayola Model Magic into two long ropes about 1/2 inch (1.5 cm) pieces.
 Use a ruler and craft stick to measure and cut each rope into half-inch pieces.

-Alternate yellow and red pieces in a row.
+Students alternate yellow and red pieces in a row.
 Mold them together in one rope with damp fingers.

 Carefully coil the rope into a circle about 4 inches (10 cm) in diameter.
 Continue to coil upwards three times around, getting narrower each time, to form a base.
 Use fingers to pinch and smooth seams inside the base.

 Continue to coil above the base in a wider and wider circumferences, pinching and smoothing seams, until all the Model Magic rope is used.